-Each of our six B.S. programs provides students with the skill sets needed to stand out in today’s highly competitive marketplace.
+Our bachelor’s degree programs are designed for students interested in health and science.
+Each of our five BS programs provides students with the skill sets needed to stand out in today’s highly competitive marketplace.

 Students interested in performing laboratory tests and helping diagnose disease will find the Clinical Laboratory Sciences program a great fit, with excellent postgraduate employment opportunities.